This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The sweet potatoes are easy to reheat in a skillet (or even the microwave).
 And they’re extra delicious when topped with a nut butter, bananas, cinnamon, and hemp seeds.
 And since prepping a sweet potato doesn’t create a lot of noise (unlike blending a green smoothie), I can enjoy a pre-breakfast, pre-workout snack in the wee hours without waking my family.
 Win-win!

 The secret to the best and quickest baked sweet potatoes

 A large sweet potato can take a good hour, or longer, to bake in the oven.
 Honestly, that’s just a bit too long for me.
 And that hour-long bake time doesn’t always result in soft potatoes.
 Ugh!

-Last year, I decided that enough was enough.
+Last year, I decided, enough was enough.
 There must be a better way, a quicker way, a tastier way to make a baked sweet potato.
 Friend, I’m happy to report that I’ve discovered a secret to making the best and quickest sweet potatoes.